devng/code-puzzles/src/devng/projecteuler/problem001/README.md

 ## How to run

-The project was written and tested with Go version 1.4.2 and Python 2.7.6.
+The project was written and tested with Go version 1.4.2 and Python 2.7.6 and Python 3.4.0.

 To run the Go implementation use:
 ```